Distance matrix: Machine Learning

 Distance metrics are a key part of several machine learning algorithms, which are used in both supervised and unsupervised learning.
 They are generally used to calculate the similarity between data points: this is where the distance matrix is an essential element.
 The use of an effective distance matrix improves the performance of the machine learning model, whether it is for classification tasks or for clustering.

 K-Nearest Neighbors

-A distance matrix is utilized in the k-NN algorithm which is the one of the slowest but simplest and most used instance-based machine learning algorithm that can be used in both in classification and regression tasks.
+A distance matrix is utilized in the k-NN algorithm which is one of the slowest but simplest and most used instance-based machine learning algorithms that can be used both in classification and regression tasks.
 It is one of the slowest machine learning algorithms since each test sample's predicted result requires a fully computed distance matrix between the test sample and each training sample in the training set.
-Once the distance matrix is computed, the algorithm selects the K number of training samples that are the closest to the test sample to predict the test sample's result based on the set's majority(classification) or average (regression) value.
+Once the distance matrix is computed, the algorithm selects the K number of training samples that are the closest to the test sample to predict the test sample's result based on the selected set's majority (classification) or average (regression) value.